stanfordnlp/dspy/docs/docs/dspy-usecases.md

 | **[Howie](https://howie.ai)** | Using DSPy to automate meeting scheduling through email. |
 | **[Isoform.ai](https://isoform.ai)** | Building custom integrations using DSPy. |

 WIP.
-This list only includes companies that have public posts or have OKed being included for specific products so far.
+This list mainly includes companies that have public posts or have OKed being included for specific products so far.

 ## A Few Providers, Integrations, and related Blog Releases